How to avoid missing out on incredible experiences

 See Japan’s cherry blossom

 They’re an icon of Japan, a symbol of transience, and the cause of a huge annual celebration.
-For a short period of time each year towards the end of March, hanami – literally meaning ‘looking at flowers’ – becomes the national pastime.
+For a short period of time each year toward the end of March, hanami – literally meaning ‘looking at flowers’ – becomes the national pastime.
 People gather to admire the blooms, picnicking and relaxing under them as the winter chill gives way to milder spring weather.

 Cherry trees bedecked with rose-hued or dusky pink petals are entrancing no matter where you go.
 Yet certain settings embellish their beauty, such as Kyoto’s gold-leafed Kinkaku-ji Temple.
 The deer-populated forests and pagodas of Miyajima, a small island off the coast near Hiroshima also make for a great backdrop, as does the traditional small town of Takayama in the Japanese Alps.
 There’s even something special about seeing the blooms in Tokyo’s Shinjuku Gardens – tranquil nature at its best, right in the middle of a manic metropolis.